oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

     * Facing any problems (including non-coding ones)?
 Please feel free to create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) and get help from the Oppia community.
 You can use this avenue for asking anything -- questions about any issue, who to contact for specific things, etc.

-    * We also have onboarding mentors who would be more than happy to help you take your first steps in open source.
-If you'd like individual support, feel free to request a mentor [using this form](https://forms.gle/udsRP4WQgLcez9Zm8).

 8. When you have merged PRs that correspond to two different pre-existing GitHub issues, please fill in [this form](https://forms.gle/NxPjimCMqsSTNUgu5) to become an Oppia collaborator!
 This will grant you access to the repository, and allow you to join a team.
 (But please don't create your own issues and then make PRs for them -- that won't count.)

 ## Developing your skills